Veil-Project/veil-project.github.io/en/drafts/2020-02-19-Lite-Wallet-Preview.md

 ![](/uploads/blog/2020-03-01-wallet-10.png)

-*Gabriel Nergaard, Veil Team Member, is the design and development lead overseeing the Veil Veil X Wallet team, being developed to support the coming RingCT protocol upgrade.*
+*Gabriel Nergaard, Veil Team Member, is the design and development lead overseeing the Veil X Wallet team, being developed to support the coming RingCT protocol upgrade.*

 [1]: https://clipz.in/veil-change-reserve.html